Updated July 24, 2021

 I’ve heard about opening a bank account with only 100 pesos.
 Is this true?

-Yes, but only with banks that accept and honor a Letter of Introduction (LOI) from SSS.
+Yes, but you must present a Letter of Introduction (LOI) from SSS.

-I think CTBC accepts SSS LOIs too, as it has long been offering SSS Visa cash cards for pension releases.
+I’ll mention CTBC which has long been offering SSS Visa cash cards for pension releases.

 What to Do if You’re Not an SSS Member and You’re Claiming a Funeral Benefit